fredkronusa/weather-app/README.md

 ### error handling

-- happy path only, not found city/region/typo exception error :(
+- City not found shows simple error message;

 ### data storage

-- instead of having currentForecast and weeklyForecast, we can combine those into a single forecast object
+- instead of having currentForecast and weeklyForecast, we can combine them into a single forecast object

 ### missing data